What Do Cats Drink? Common Milk Myths Dispelled

-Adults cats also have difficulty digesting milk.
-Kittens have an enzyme in their stomachs that allows them to break down lactose, but adults cats don’t.
+Kittens have an enzyme in their stomachs that allows them to break down lactose from their mother’s milk, but adult cats don’t have this enzyme and lose the ability to digest milk sugars.
 Instead, the lactose in the milk may cause an upset stomach when it begins to ferment.
-Kittens are able to drink milk if you give it to them, but it’s rarely necessary.

 What do kittens drink?

-Kittens will generally begin to wean around four weeks of age, at which point it’s time to start giving them a little solid food .
-At the same time you should provide them with fresh, clean drinking water.
-They are likely to take in a little of each – food, their mother’s milk (or formula milk), and water – so make sure the water bowl is always topped up.
+Kittens will generally begin to wean around three to four weeks of age, at which point it’s time to start giving them a little solid food.
+At the same time, you should provide them with fresh, clean drinking water in a shallow bowl.

 What do cats drink?

 Adult cats only need to drink water as part of a healthy, balanced diet.
-How much they drink depends on their age, size, whether they eat wet or dry food, and many other things.
-You can read more about how much your cat needs to drink here.
+How much they drink depends on several factors, including their age, size, and whether they eat wet or dry food.
+You can find out more about how much your cat needs to drink with our guide.